 Tulsa Community College offers many merit- and/or need-based scholarships.
 Check in the Student Financial Aid office for the most up-to-date information on the current list of available scholarships.
 Many scholarships have their own individual deadlines, requirements, and application procedures.

 Many scholarship opportunities exist for Honors Scholar graduates who transfer into four-year programs.
-Among them are an $18,000 (for Honors Scholars transferring in fall 2015 or later) renewable scholarship from The University of Tulsa, PEO Scholarships, Phi Theta Kappa scholarships (not awarded in combination with the Honors Scholars Transfer Scholarship at TU), and the Mervin Bovaird Scholarship.
+Among them are an $18,000 (for Honors Scholars transferring in fall 2015 or later) renewable scholarship from The University of Tulsa, Phi Theta Kappa scholarships (not awarded in combination with the Honors Scholars Transfer Scholarship at TU), and the Mervin Bovaird Scholarship.
 Contact the Honors Office for the most recent information on these and other scholarship opportunities.

 Jack Kent Cooke Foundation Undergraduate Transfer Scholarship